 Today I work at Shopify having joined in 2012 as their Designer Advocate.
 It’s a great company and I feel very privileged to be part of it.
 More details about my role and related Shopify projects can be found on my work and projects page.

 In January Kieran Masterton and I launched a new podcast called The Back to Front Show.
 Every two weeks we try to get behind the mic and discuss topical news and an in-depth subject.
 It’s fun and people seem to enjoy it.

-Prior to moving to the West Country in 2008 I worked at a small London web development agency with a focus on large scale data driven web applications as well as undertaking a variety of freelance projects.
-Before moving into web development full time I held a number of mostly web related positions in the NHS (National Health Service) in East London.
+Prior to moving to the West Country from London in 2008 I worked at a small web development agency with a focus on large scale data driven web applications as well as undertaking a variety of freelance projects.
+Before moving into web development full time I held a number of mostly web related positions in the NHS (National Health Service) in East London, UK.